tun67213/DataStructuresReview/README.md

         Lastly, the program will increment the size variable.
 #### public boolean addAll(Collection<? extends E> c)
     Throws:
-        NullPointerException() if no Collection of values is provided (i.e. c is null)
+        NullPointerException() exception if no Collection of values is provided (i.e. c is null)
     Returns:
         True if this Linked List has been modified.
         False otherwise.